ocwg/spec/README.md

 When extending, properties are simply merged to establish the full schema.
 This allows extension with meaningful fallbacks: if an implementer doesn't support the extended schema, but does support the base schema, they can render the node using a simpler representation.

+- [ ] "merging properties" is probably a bad idea - let the implementer choose which property to use rather than using this inheritance-like behavior

 Schemas are defined in JSONSchema format.

 ```json